SUMMER SOUP

 2 tablespoons lime juice

-Pinch of Hungarian hot paprika or cayenne pepper or hot sauce, if desired.
+Pinch of Hungarian hot paprika or cayenne pepper or hot

 2 tablespoons tomato paste